splynx/docs/files/en/networking/authentication_of_customers/ubiquiti_wireless_auth_radius/ubiquiti_wireless_auth_radius.md

 ```

 #### EAP-PEAP
 If you do not have EAP-Type selector on CPE, Freeradius should be configured for EAP-PEAP instead of EAP-TTLS.
-Here is an example from Ubiquiti - [https://help.ui.com/hc/en-us/articles/221961127](https://help.ui.com/hc/en-us/articles/221961127)